 Good Bodyweight Exercises

 I can’t exactly remember how and why I started doing calisthenics, but I stumbled upon the Bar Brothers workout routine and never looked back.
-Although I moved on once I finished the program, to this day I good bodyweight exercisescannot recommend the Bar Brothers enough.
+Although I moved on once I finished the program, to this day I cannot recommend the Bar Brothers enough.
 It is full of good bodyweight exercises for beginners, and I’m sure if I did the program again all these years later, I would still struggle with many of the exercises.

 For beginners, it is important to know what the good bodyweight exercises are so that you can get your body into the shape you want it in.
 Most important of all, in my opinion, is the need to keep things simple.
 So with this post, I am going to explain why these five basic calisthenic exercises are all you need to get started – and will stick with you on your calisthenics journey forever.